-I’ve been returning to the desert for 30 years.
 Along the way I’ve met, listened to, and climbed with many patient, wonderful people and formed lasting friendships with many.
 I've been privileged to meet desert pioneers such as Layton Kor, Harvey Carter, Eric Bjornstad, Fred Beckey, Bill Forrest, Jerry Gallwas, Jimmy Dunn, Kyle Copeland, Alison Sheets, Ed Webster, Earl Wiggins, Todd Gordon, many more.
 Geographically and generationally isolated from each other, they yet share a particular vision.